endj/JFokus-2022-Trustly-Competition-Answers/pyramid/Solution.md

 1 2 3
 ```

-However, at every step we need to be careful cause some parts get double counted.
+However, at every step we need to be careful because some parts get double counted.
 This includes the diagonals, the middles and even the center of the pyramid.

 Once we have the sum of a quarter, we know that 4 quarters makes a whole.